carnival-data/carnival/docs/graph-model.md

 ### Instantiating Vertices

-Given the above vertex definition, we can create a vertex as follows:
+Using the Carnival vertex builder, we can create a vertex as follows:

 ```groovy
 Vertex person1 = VX.PERSON.instance().withProperty(PX.IS_ALIVE, true).create(graph)
 ```

-- `person1` is a variable that references a Vertex with label Person and two properties, nameSpace: VX and isAlive: true.
+- `person1` is a variable that references a Vertex with label `Person` and two properties, `nameSpace: ...$VX` and `isAlive: true`.

-The name space of a vertex will be prepended by the package and name of the enclosing class, eg. my.package.TheClass$VX.
+The name space of a vertex will be prepended by the package and name of the enclosing class, eg. `my.package.TheClass$VX`.

 ## Edge Definitions